-Daylite: Finally, a CRM Solution That Connects CRM With Project Management
+Daylite: Software That Connects CRM With Project Management

 Do you frequently feel overwhelmed by everything that's on your plate?
 You have clients to follow up with, meetings to schedule, emails to answer, and multiple projects to keep track of.

 The thing is that – more often than you want to admit – you struggle to remember any previous communication you had with a lead or a client.

 You've experimented with different CRM systems, but none seem to connect the tools you love using in one central place.